 - provide confidential and effective guidance and counseling for students with issues related to alcohol use or abuse (Federal Confidentiality Law 42CFR, Part 2)

 Students who violate state or federal laws will not be protected by the College.
-Individual infractions of the state or federal laws regarding alcohol will not be adjudicated under the Mount Holyoke College Honor Code.
-However, dangerous or disruptive behavior and its consequences will be handled by the usual general judiciary procedure under the honor code.
-The. involvement of alcohol with such behavior will be considered an exacerbating factor, not a mitigating one.
-If an individual does not choose to follow these policies, she may receive sanctions ranging from a written warning to suspension or expulsion, depending on the severity of the offense.
+Violations of the alcohol and drug policy and dangerous or disruptive behavior and its consequences will be handled by the usual general judiciary procedure under the honor code.
+The involvement of alcohol with such behavior will be considered an exacerbating factor, not a mitigating one.
+If a student does not choose to follow these policies, the student may receive sanctions ranging from a written warning to suspension or expulsion, depending on the severity of the offense.
 A chart of specific violations and sanctions can be found below.